hashicorp/design-system/website/docs/icons/usage-guidelines/partials/code/how-to-use.md

 !!!
 Information

-Because this addon exposes a `data-test-icon` helper, we recommend installing [`ember-test-selectors`](https://github.com/simplabs/ember-test-selectors). `ember-test-selectors` strips out all `data-test-*` attributes for production builds.
+Because this addon exposes a `data-test-icon` helper, we recommend installing [`ember-test-selectors`](https://github.com/simplabs/ember-test-selectors) which strips out all `data-test-*` attributes for production builds.
 !!!

 #### Understanding the component